nkeim/runtrackpy/README.md

 # Overview

 `bigtracks` is an attempt to provide a somewhat friendly front-end for tracking particles in a series of video images.
-It uses [`trackpy`](http://github.com/tcaswell/trackpy/), Tom Caswell's Python implementation of the [Crocker-Grier particle-tracking algorithm](http://dx.doi.org/10.1006/jcis.1996.0217).
+It uses a fork of [`trackpy`](http://github.com/tcaswell/trackpy/), Tom Caswell's Python implementation of the [Crocker-Grier particle-tracking algorithm](http://dx.doi.org/10.1006/jcis.1996.0217).

 Its principal virtues are

-- Like `trackpy`, it is free and open-source (under the GPL) and runs in a free environment.
+- Like `trackpy`, it is free and open-source (GPL) and runs in a free environment.
 - It scales efficiently to large datasets, limited only by disk space.
 In principle, available RAM limits only the size of a single frame.
 - It outputs to a standard numerical file format, HDF5, which is readable by MATLAB, IDL, etc. (although there, you may be limited by available RAM).
 - It includes tools for efficiently reading its particle tracks databases, which may be used as a foundation for your own analysis.